axibase/atsd/rule-engine/logging.md

 ## Logging to Files

-Logging to files or remote systems via TCP loggers can be enabled for each rule separately by selecting one of the pre-configured loggers in the **File Logger** drop-down list.
+Logging to files or remote systems via TCP loggers can be enabled for each rule separately by selecting one of the pre-configured loggers in **File Logger**.

 Loggers can be added and modified by administrators on the **Settings > Configuration Files** page.

 Open the `logback.xml` for editing, create a new logger and save changes.
-Once the `logback.xml` file is re-scanned, the new logger is displayed in the **Alert Logger** drop-down list.
+Once the `logback.xml` file is re-scanned, the new logger is displayed in **Alert Logger**.

 ![](./images/logging-loggers.png)

 File logging is disabled by default.
-To enable file logging, select one of the loggers in the **Log to File** drop-down list, customize the message text, and enable the`On Open`, `On Repeat`, and `On Cancel` triggers.
+To enable file logging, select one of the loggers in **Log to File**, customize the message text, and enable the`On Open`, `On Repeat`, and `On Cancel` triggers.

 ## Default File Logger